2. An Overview of Reactis#

 2.1.
 Reactis Tester#

 Figure 2.2 shows that Reactis Tester offers automatic test generation from Simulink models.
-The generated test suites provide comprehensive coverage of different test coverage metrics - including the Modified Condition/Decision Coverage (MC/DC) test coverage measure mandated by the US Federal Aviation Administration (FAA) in its DO-178/B guidelines - while at the same time minimizing redundancy in tests.
+The generated test suites provide comprehensive coverage of different test coverage metrics - including Modified Condition/Decision Coverage (MC/DC).
+MC/DC coverage is the test coverage measure mandated by the US Federal Aviation Administration (FAA) in its DO-178/C guidelines and by ISO 26262 for safety critical automotive software.
+The tests also aim to minimize redundancy in order to reduce the overall number of steps in a test suite.
 Each test case in a test suite consists of a sequence of inputs fed into the model as well as the responses to those inputs generated by the model.

 The automatically generated test data may then be used for a variety of purposes, including the following: